 There are no statutory sites for nature conservation within 1km of the site but there are two County Wildlife Sites (Walcot Park Lake and Lower Down), to the south.
 These will not be affected by proposed works.

-The site comprises poor semi-improved grassland with one hedgerow boundary (west) and a band of immature plantation (east).
-Another band of immature plantation runs along the south boundary just off site.
-A mature Oak is present within the hedgerow.
+The site comprises poor semi-improved grassland with one partial hedgerow along the west boundary; some old stone wall is also present in the west boundary.
+A narrow band of immature plantation runs along the south boundary.